zachwong00/data-analytics-projects/Employee Absenteeism - HR Analysis/README.md

 ## Recommendations & Next Steps
 1. **Health-Check Programs**
-    - Create targeted health and wellness initiatives to focus on physical health awareness, conduct health screenings and weight management for employees.
+    - Create targeted health and wellness initiatives to focus on physical health awareness, conduct health screenings and weight management for employees to reduce health-related absenteeism and assist in managing their health status.
 2. **Implement flexible working arrangements**
     - Introduce flexible work hours or remote work options to employees, especially on Mondays to combat high absenteeism at the start of the week.
-    - Consider a 4-day in-office work arrangement as pilot test to see if this impacts absenteeism positively.
+    - Consider a 4-day in-office work arrangement as pilot test for one fiscal quarter, compare KPIs and HR metrics to see if this impacts absenteeism positively.
 3. **Workload Distribution**
-    - Analyze and adjust workload distribution with relevant departments, particularly for roles with higher absenteeism to prevent burnout.
+    - Analyze and adjust workload distribution by engaging further with relevant departments, particularly for working roles with higher absenteeism to prevent burnout.
-    - Monitor and manage workloads to ensure employees are not overburdened with quarterly anonymous HR survey, as higher workloads correlate with higher absenteeism.
+    - Conduct a quarterly anonymous HR survey to receive employees' workload amount and ratings, as higher workloads correlate with higher absenteeism.
 4. **Seasonal Adjustments**
     - Consider adjusting work schedules or providing additional support during peak months, such as March and July by implementing workload balancing strategies.
+Investigate further into the factors leading to the high absenteeism levels for those specific months.
-    - Suggest aligning leave policies with seasonal absenteeism trends, potentially offering more work flexibility during peak absenteeism months
+    - Suggest aligning leave policies with seasonal absenteeism trends, potentially offering more work flexibility during peak absenteeism months.